Noar Hill

 The Route

-Take the path beyond the metal barrier/gate just before Charity Farm.
-This will ascend steadily, and not too steeply, up to the nature reserve.
+Take the path beyond the metal barrier just before Charity Farm.
+The path will ascend steadily up to the nature reserve.

-Enter the nature reserve and stay on the same path as it heads up and along the edge.
-Look back to enjoy the views!
-Keep on the same path as it heads through trees.
-This whole reserve has splendid wild flowers in spring.
+Enter the nature reserve and stay on the same path as it heads up and along the edge of the reserve.
+You will see some of the old calk pits to your left and should look back to enjoy the views.

 Soon on your right you will see a path sweeping down into the top corner of a field.
 Follow the grassy path along the field’s edge with the hedge on your right.
 The path will travel the length of the field, which has a nice strip of wild flowers, back to the lane.